reid23/PowerSystemsExperiments.jl/docs/src/saving.md

 ...In theory, at least.
 The best solution is always to simply import or copy the definitions into wherever you need them.
 If you are having issues, you can typically just open the file (`.hfile` in the save directory) and delete whichever functions are screaming at you.

 ## If all else fails
-Obviously, the saved data is of great importance, since it often takes forever to produce.
-Therefore, I wanted to make sure that even if my funny additions on top of `Serialization` didn't work, you wouldn't lose your data.
+Because this functionality is still in development, it has been designed to allow you to bypass everything and get to your data no matter what happens.
+If the data fails to load, you can just load the dataframe with the results without the `GridSearchSys` object.
+This means you won't be able to use `add_results!`, but you can still do the same thing manually, since all the data will be present.

-Accordingly, the `load_serde_data` function will also accept a path to one of the `.jls` files saved by `save_serde_data`.
+The `load_serde_data` function will also accept a path to one of the `.jls` files saved by `save_serde_data`.
 These are just plain serialized `DataFrame`s, and they load back quite reliably.

 If you don't *have* to do this, avoid it, but it's there just in case.